douglasgreen/news/2025/04/15/en.md

 In a bold move, Harvard University has refused to comply with a list of demands from the Trump administration, leading to a freeze of over $2 billion in federal funding.
 The demands, aimed at combating antisemitism, included changes to governance, hiring practices, and admissions procedures.
 Harvard's President, Alan Garber, stated that the university would not surrender its independence or constitutional rights, emphasizing that the demands overstepped federal authority.
 This decision marks a significant stand against governmental overreach, as Harvard becomes the first major U.S. university to reject such pressure.
 The administration's response was swift, freezing grants and contracts, and highlighting the ongoing tension between the government and educational institutions over issues of academic freedom and civil rights.

 ## Economy & Business

+### Retail Investors Dive into Market Chaos, Embracing the Dip-Buying Mantra

+As the stock market reels from the impact of President Trump's tariff announcements, retail investors are seizing the opportunity to buy stocks at discounted prices.
+Despite the volatility and fears of a potential recession, these investors are undeterred, viewing the market downturn as a chance to capitalize on lower stock prices.
+Many are following the "buy the dip" strategy, purchasing equities like the Vanguard S&P 500 ETF and Invesco Nasdaq 100 ETF, believing that these investments will yield long-term gains.
+This influx of retail investment contrasts sharply with the actions of institutional investors, who have been offloading stocks amid the uncertainty.
+The resilience and optimism of retail investors highlight a shift in market dynamics, where everyday traders are increasingly confident in their ability to navigate turbulent financial waters.

 ## Crime & Justice